holidays/holidays/test/integration/README.md

 ## What belongs here

-- Tests that exercise gem internals end-to-end (parsing → calculation → output) using controlled inputs from `test/data/`.
+- Tests that exercise gem internals end-to-end (parsing, calculation, output) using controlled inputs from `test/integration/data/` (or `test/data/` for fixtures shared with other test categories).
 - Tests for custom-method evaluation, year-range handling, informal flag filtering, observed-date shifting, sub-region inheritance, etc., using fixtures.